Analyzing Eltek (ELTK) & Its Competitors

 |2.43

-As a group, “Printed circuit boards” companies have a potential upside of 4.71%.
-Given Eltek’s competitors higher possible upside, analysts clearly believe Eltek has less favorable growth aspects than its competitors.
+As a group, “Printed circuit boards” companies have a potential upside of 7.25%.
+Given Eltek’s peers higher possible upside, analysts plainly believe Eltek has less favorable growth aspects than its peers.

+Eltek has a beta of -2.51, indicating that its stock price is 351% less volatile than the S&P 500.
+Comparatively, Eltek’s peers have a beta of 1.12, indicating that their average stock price is 12% more volatile than the S&P 500.

 Summary